 This is yet another awesome-looking board, and it offers the possibility of adding one or two players to the regular four-person Catan game.
 Besides the water tiles, each tile is unique – even those for the same resource, which is rather cool.

 The thing about this board is that it requires a huge amount of magnets: 460 spherical 5.0-mm diameter magnets for the five- to six-player version (12 per resource tile).
+Depending on the number of players, the sum of magnets may change, so be ready to buy in bulk.

 • Who designed it?
 Mystik738